sunfounder/euler-kit/docs/source/pyproject/python_start/quick_guide_thonny.rst

     |mps_where_save|

     .. note::
-        When you tell Thonny to save your program on the Raspberry Pi Pico, if you unplug the Pico and plug it into someone else's computer, your program is still saved on the Pico.
+        Thonny saves your program on the Raspberry Pi Pico when you tell him to, so if you unplug the Pico and plug it into someone else's computer, your program remains intact.

-    Choose the location you want to save, then enter the file name and the extension ``.py``, and then click OK.
+    Click OK after selecting the location, naming the file and adding the extension **.py**.

     |mps_sec_name|

     .. note::
-        You can save your code under any name, but it’s best to describe what kind of code it is, and don’t name it with meaningless names such as ``abc.py``.
+        Regardless of what name you give your code, it's best to describe what type of code it is, and not give it a meaningless name like ``abc.py``.
-        It is important to note that if you save the code file name as ``main.py``, it will run automatically when the power is turned on.
+        When you save the code as ``main.py``, it will run automatically when the power is turned on.

-    When your program is saved, it will run automatically and you will see following information in the Shell area.
+    Once your program is saved, it will run automatically and you will see the following information in the Shell area.

-    If the Shell window does not appear on your Thonny, you can click **View** -> **Edit** to open it.
+    Click **View** -> **Edit** to open the Shell window if it does not appear on your Thonny.

     .. code-block::